71% of retail CFD accounts lose money. You should consider whether you can afford to take the high risk of losing your

-OKCoin is an exchange which has been operating since 2013 and is headquartered in Hong Kong.
+OKCoin is an exchange that has been operating since 2013 and is headquartered in Hong Kong.
 OKCoin has been expanding into North and South America and supports a variety of fiat currencies and cryptocurrencies.
 OKCoin provides products in both the spot and derivative markets.

-OKCoin takes the security of their wallet seriously and undergoes an intricate procedure to ensure that users funds are safe.
+OKCoin takes the security of their exchange wallet seriously and undergoes an intricate procedure to ensure that users funds are safe.
 OKCoin generates multiple private keys and the majority of funds are stored across a number of cold wallets.
 High levels of encryption are applied to the private keys and these are stored in bank vaults.

 There is a limit to the amount that can be stored in any one cold wallet and after a transaction is made from the cold wallet, it cannot be used again.
 Hot wallets are used to operate the exchange and provide sufficient liquidity.

 The security process gets even more complicated.
 To access a private key requires two people, the person to decrypt the encryption applied and also the person who can access the bank vault.
 Those with access to the bank do not have access to the decryption password.
 Only two people will be provided with access to the bank and these two people cannot travel together.

 OKCoin detail a highly complicated procedure for securing users’ funds.
 There is no way for a user to verify that this process is actually implemented but it is beneficial and the company can be held accountable if it turns out that these practices are not being implemented.
 Two-factor authentication can also be enabled by users, for more peace of mind.

-bitFlyer is a Tokyo-based exchange which has been operating since 2014. bitFlyer provides both spot and futures products.
+bitFlyer is a Tokyo-based exchange that has been operating since 2014. bitFlyer provides both spot and futures products.
 They have a host of security practices they have detailed including strong encryption, proper programming and OS considerations, and conducting identity verification.